Editor’s note: This is a guest blog by George Mathew.

 To sum it up, “Rather, we were blown away by the fact that a team made up of some of the most undoubtedly brilliant people in the world believe that Comic Sans is an appropriate font for such a historic occasion.”

-About the guest blogger: George has been writing for the web since the past 5 years.
+About the guest blogger: George has been writing for the web for the past 5 years.
 You can hire him here for your writing needs.